jplippi/gear-planner/.github/ISSUE_TEMPLATE/patch-readiness-template.md

 - [ ] Update sims with new potencies and other job mechanics
 - [ ] Add new potions
 - [ ] If relics were added, verify/update relic model selection
-- [ ] If needed, update default displayed ilvl range for items and food